212 (song)

 "212" (pronounced "two one two") is the debut single by the American rapper Azealia Banks.
-It features Lazy Jay, the alias of Belgian disc jockey Jef Martens, and his brother Toon.
-"212" was released on December 6, 2011, as the lead single for Banks' debut extended play, 1991 (2012); it was later included in her debut album, Broke with Expensive Taste (2014).
+It was written by Banks and Lazy Jay—the alias of Belgian disc jockey Jef Martens and his brother Toon.
+Lazy Jay also produced the track.
+"212" was released on December 6, 2011, as the lead single for Banks' debut extended play, 1991 (2012); it was included as an album track in her debut album, Broke with Expensive Taste (2014).
 Built around Lazy Jay's track "Float My Boat", it has been described as a hip house, electro house, and dance rap track.
 "212" reflects Banks' adolescence in Harlem, New York, and features her rapping about cunnilingus.

 "212" has received acclaim from music critics, some of whom described it as one of the best tracks of the 2010s, with Billboard recognizing it as one of the songs that "defined the decade".
 Rolling Stone included it on its list of the 500 greatest songs of all time.
 Initially released as a free download, "212" achieved commercial success in Europe, reaching the Top 20 in the United Kingdom and charting in the Benelux region.
 A black-and-white music video was released on September 13, 2011, featuring Banks dancing and rapping to the song in front of a brick wall.
 It was praised by critics; many publications described it as one of the best music videos of the 2010s.

 Background and release

-Raised in Harlem, Azealia Banks began rapping after watching her high school boyfriend and his friends freestyle.
+Raised in Harlem, American rapper Azealia Banks began rapping after watching her high school boyfriend and his friends freestyle.
 She recalls, "I was just writing this little rap on the side.
 I spit it, and they were like, 'Oh shit, you can rap—you need to do that!'"
 In 2009, Banks recorded "Gimme a Chance" and "Seventeen" and uploaded them to Myspace under the name Miss Banks.
 DJ-producer Diplo helped connect her with XL Recordings after she sent him her song "Seventeen", leading the label to fly her to London for a development deal when she was seventeen.
 However, Banks left the label in 2010 due to conflicting ideas.
 She used YouTube as a platform to share several demo tracks, including "L8R" and a cover of Interpol's "Slow Hands".

 Banks began writing "212" in the middle of 2011, a month before getting evicted from her apartment in Dyckman Street in the Inwood neighborhood north of Harlem.
 In May 2011, Banks released "212", her debut single, as a free digital download on her website, and officially released it on December 6, 2011.
 "212" is the lead single from her extended play 1991, which was released on May 28, 2012, and is also featured on Banks' debut studio album, Broke with Expensive Taste, released on November 7, 2014.